-And if the key was already in the Mesa Hub servers, from whence Charlotte uploaded it to Peter Abernathy, and if the key was used in the Forge, why did Delos what it exported to the mainland?
+And if the key was already in the Mesa Hub servers, from whence Charlotte uploaded it to Peter Abernathy, and if the key was used in the Forge, why did Delos want it exported to the mainland?

 The encryption key makes no sense!

 WTF: What was the intended purpose of the giant scanner device in the ceiling of the cavern holding the Forge?

 Akecheta sees it when the Forge is being built, so it’s been there from day one.
 William is responsible for it being there; what was its intended use?

 Was there some original plan involving the hosts walking through “The Door” at some point?
 That’s hard to believe.
 Why did William put it there?

 Would “The Door” work on humans?
 They apparently can’t see it.